netotz/pdf-splitter/README.md

   -s SPLIT_NAME, --split-name SPLIT_NAME
                         name of a split file, it's not needed to include the extension (.pdf) -p PAGE_NUMBERS PAGE_NUMBERS, --page-numbers PAGE_NUMBERS PAGE_NUMBERS
-                        first and last page numbers to split from the input file
+                        range of first and last page numbers to split from the input file, according to file numbering (first page is page 1)
+  -d, --delete          deletes the input file only if specified
 ```

 ### Usage